 About Parkesburg PA

-If you’re thinking about starting a career as a diesel technician, Parkesburg can be a great place to do it.
+If you’re thinking about starting a career as a diesel mechanic, Parkesburg can be a great place to do it.
 Of course, you’re always close by to farmland in Lancaster County where many farmers require diesel repair on their heavy-duty equipment.
 Parkesburg also keeps you close to Coatesville, Downingtown, and even Philadelphia, too.

 When you’re not at work, it’s a great place to relax, whether you’re heading to Victory Brewing with friends to grab a beer or taking the family to Final Friday on Main Street.